 Required Qualifications (as evidenced by an attached resume):

-Bachelor's Degree (foreign equivalent or higher).
-One (1) academic year of professional full-time experience in a university apartment or residence hall administration or two (2) academic years of graduate experience working in apartment-style housing (by August 2019).
-Experience with crisis management and early intervention (i.e. on-call for emergency response, conflict mediation, responding to medical or mental health emergencies, fire alarms, etc.), and coordinating or facilitating programming (small or large scale).
-Previous supervisory experience (student supervision will be considered).
+Bachelor's degree (foreign equivalent or higher).
+One (1) academic year of professional full-time experience in university apartment or residence hall administration or two (2) academic years of graduate experience working in apartment style housing (by December 2019).
+Experience with crisis management and early intervention (i.e. on-call for emergency response, conflict mediation, responding to medical or mental health emergencies, fire alarms, etc.).
+Experience coordinating or facilitating programming (small or large scale).
+Previous supervisory experience.

-Master's Degree (foreign equivalent or higher) in Higher Education, Student Personnel, Counseling, Social Work or related field .
-Community standards enforcement and/or adjudication experience.
-Experience teaching (i.e. lead or co-instructor, Teaching Assistant, etc.) .
+Master's degree (foreign equivalent or higher) in Higher Education, Student Personnel, Counseling, Social Work or a related field.
+Experiences in the following areas: community standards enforcement and/or adjudication, teaching (i.e. lead or co-instructor, Teaching Assistant, etc.).
 Experience reporting and following-up on maintenance, safety, and security concerns of building facilities.
-Experience participating on committee and/or working groups.
+Experience participating on a committee and/or working groups.

 Brief Description of Duties: